ehsanehsani/EngineerMindset/EngineerMindset/dotnet/AOT-vs-JIT.md

 - Limited support for reflection, dynamic code generation, and runtime assembly loading.
 - Debugging can be different, often relying on native debugging tools.
 - May not suit large, complex, or highly dynamic applications that depend on runtime flexibility.
 ---

-## Advanced AOT Optimizations (From Microsoft Deep dive on native AOT .NET Conf 2024)

-- **Frozen GC Heap:** If static constructors are simple, AOT can eliminate them entirely and pre-allocate their effects at build time.
-This speeds up startup and reduces allocations.
-- **Dead Code Elimination:** The AOT compiler analyzes all reachable code and discards anything that isn’t used, including dead branches and type checks.
-- **Whole-Program Analysis:** Because no new code can be loaded at runtime, AOT can optimize the entire program, enabling aggressive inlining and further size reductions.

----

 ## Binary Size: How Small Can a .NET App Get?